-- Positive controls: K562 cells, a cell line well known for its positivity for BCR-ABL p210 FG; patients samples already assessed for p210 positivity. - Negative controls: Negative RNA samples, no amplification controls (NAC) made of E. coli RNA instead of human RNA to check for PCR contamination, and no template controls (NTC) that contained water instead of human RNA.
+- Positive controls: K562 cells, a cell line well known for its positivity for BCR-ABL p210 fusion gene; patients samples already assessed for p210 positivity - Negative controls: Negative RNA samples, no amplification controls (NAC) made of E. coli RNA instead of human RNA to check for PCR contamination, and no template controls (NTC), which contained water instead of human RNA

-Amplification on RNA samples of the FG was performed in triplicate and in duplicate for the CG.
+Amplification on RNA samples of the FG was done in triplicate and in duplicate for the CG.